SammyShaw/SammyShaw.github.io/_posts/_2025-04-01-fantasy-bball-ranker.md

 | James Harden | 87.4 | 515 | 450 | 3.51 |
 | LeBron James | 76.8 | 289 | 222 | -0.23 |

+Giannis is an outlier.
+We can see from the FT Impact Z scores distribution that his -8 is far out in the tail, almost twice as far as the next lowest data point.
+Imagine now that when we sum a player's category *Z*-scores and rank them, Giannis would have a -8.12 in one of the categories, and so his overall score, and therefore his rank, is greatly reduced.
+To put this -8 in perspective, the average sum of *Z*-scores for a player in the top 150 is about 7.
 A critical question for fantasy category valuations is thus, does Giannis hurt you THAT much?
-Does Shae Gilgeous Alexander *help* you that much?
+On the other side of the distribution, does Shae Gilgeous Alexander's 90% on high volume *help* you that much?

-For other, counting statistics, I will argue later that skewed distributions are meaningful and useful, but a percentage statistic is bound between 0 and 1, so positive and negative constributions to it are limited: they are asymptotic, not linear!
+For other, counting statistics, I will argue later that skewed distributions are meaningful and useful, but because a percentage statistic is bound between 0 and 1, any positive and negative constributions to it are limited: they are asymptotic, not linear!
+The graph below visualizes this relationship.
+Here we can see the league average (78.2), SGA's (90.1) and Giannis's (60.2) Free Throw Percentages.
+The solid lines represent the real impact of each on a hypothetical, average fantasy team for one fantasy week (i.e., the duration of a matchup) when contributing 15 to 150 shots for the team.
+As their number of attempts increases, we can begin to seem the limit of their overall team impact.

 ![alt text](/img/posts/AsymptoticImpacts.png "Impact on Team Percentage")

+Realistically, these high volume shooters will take 30-50 free-throw attempts during a week of NBA matchups, but a team also has 13 players, each of whom only impacts their team's overall percentage in the same, limited way.
+When compared to the linear assumption, we begin to answer the questions above paragraph: No, Giannis and Shae don't help or hurt as much as they're given credit for.

-## SHAW Percentage Transformation
+### SHAW Percentage Transformation

-It seems reasonable, then, that percentage categories should be treated with this observation in mind.
+It seems reasonable, then, that percentage transformations for fantasy rankings should be treated with this observation in mind.
 Attempts should be weighted within limits (defined by its distribution) to reflect the non-linearity of their effect on percentages.

 I apply a Sigmoid-transformation to attempts to get a weight value.
 The **Sigmoid transformation** is defined as follows: